All the Things She Said: Modern usage and legacy

 The song has appeared in multiple television events.
-It was WWE professional wrestler Victoria's theme song from 15 December 2002 (at WWE's Armageddon pay-per-view, where she debuted it) to May 2004 with the song starting from "Yes, I've lost my mind".
+It was retired WWE professional wrestler Victoria's theme song from 15 December 2002 (at WWE's Armageddon pay-per-view, where she debuted it) to May 2004 with the song starting from "Yes, I've lost my mind".
 Also, the song was played during the final scenes of the Birds of Prey series on the WB network, in the 2003 episode "Devil's Eyes".
 This theme was also featured as the opening song of the Chinese drama, Legend of the Heavenly Stones, as a Chinese language dub.

 The song was parodied on the Australian sketch show Comedy Inc..
 The video was also parodied on The Frank Skinner Show with Skinner playing Volkova and Jennie McAlpine playing Katina.
 Leigh Francis parodied the video in the second series of his comedy program Bo' Selecta!

 In an interview with The Independent, Yulia claimed that the song had helped people to be honest about their sexual orientations.
 She said "People used to call us and say 'Thank you.
 That helped us to come out, [...]
 You helped us to feel like people.'"
 She then said "It was our teenage years, [...]
 You have to try everything.
 It felt at the time like it was real love – it felt like there was nothing more serious ...
 Now when you look back at it, of course, it's ridiculous."